MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneExecution.md

 tello.connect()
 ```

 You'll now be able to send commands to the drone.
-This is done with the following command out the library:
+This is done with the following command from within the library:

 ```python
 tello.send_command("actual command")